 Soft close hinges are getting so popular that one day, we might find that most households have them.
-However, at this point in time, this particular type of fitting comes as a pleasant surprise to most visitors.
+However, at the moment, this particular type of fitting comes as a pleasant surprise to most visitors.
 Soft close hinges not only impress due to the level of attention to detail they represent, but there is also something pleasurable about the elegance with which they help unit doors to glide shut with little to no assistance and greatly reduced noise!

 - Peace and quiet

-The safety element of soft close hinges is particularly important for households with small children, but can also be very helpful for the rest of the family.
-Because the mechanism with which each hinge is fitted heavily reduces the speed with which doors will close, more time is afforded to get hands out of the way, and the door itself will close with less force – resulting in fewer and far less serious injuries should fingers get trapped.
+The safety element of soft close hinges is particularly important for households with small children, as they are particularly at risk of getting their hands trapped in the doors.
+However, this feature can benefit the whole family.
+The mechanism that the hinge is fitted to heavily reduces the speed with which your kitchen cabinets will close, more time is afforded to get hands out of the way, and the door itself will close with less force – resulting in fewer and far less serious injuries should fingers get trapped.

 - Wear and tear prevention

-Kitchen doors and drawers receive heavy use daily, and so are some of the most likely parts of your home to require regular maintenance and occasional replacement.
-However, because soft close hinges dramatically lessen the impact with which the leaf of each door meets its frame, the damage will be dramatically reduced and you will find that all of your fittings will stay in good nick for that little bit longer, saving you unnecessary expenses.
+Some of the furniture in your home that has heavy use daily is ultimately going to require some maintenance and possible replacement.
+However, because soft close hinges dramatically lessen the impact with which the leaf of each door meets its frame, the damage will be dramatically reduced and you will find that all of your fittings will stay in good condition for that little bit longer, saving you unnecessary expenses.

 Where To Use Soft Close Hinges

 There are numerous areas within the kitchen where you may benefit from soft close hinges.
-The doors of both top and base cabinets regularly get heavy use and are regularly slammed.
+The doors of both top and base cabinets regularly get heavy use and therefore are often slammed.
 Soft close cabinet door hinges will work wonders here.

-Because of their size, shape and weight, the doors of tall cabinets and cupboards can sometimes become lopsided because of the force with which they are wrenched open and thrown shut.
+Because of their size, shape and weight, the doors of tall cabinets and cupboards can sometimes become lopsided because of the force with which they are opened and shut.
 Again, soft close hinges will help to prevent this and reduce the need to maintain these fittings.

-Corner cabinets with hidden extra storage represent a relatively modern space-saving solution and will be well complemented by the addition of soft close hinges purely from the contemporary aesthetics of the two.
-Of course, the hinges will also provide the benefits described above!
+Corner cabinets with hidden extra storage represent a relatively modern space-saving solution and will be well complemented by the addition of soft close hinges.

 Integrated appliance doors – such as the type of downwards-opening door often used to disguise the location of a dishwasher – will also benefit from the application of soft close hinges, particularly because attaching the leaf to the dishwasher door will make it heavier and so more prone to slam.